-If you change any of the parameter you will see the red asterisk () near the updated parameter value.
-If you would like to restore previously saved parameters values click "Reset" button.
+If you change any of the parameter you will see the red asterisk () near the updated parameter value and the "Save" / "Discard" buttons are enabled.
+If you would like to restore previously saved parameters values click "Discard" button.
 If you need to restore default values of the parameters click "Defaults" button.
 Click "Save" button to make the changes permanent.